SyedMisbahGit/aangan/frontend/docs/AUTH-QUICK-START.md

 # Authentication Quick Start

-This guide will help you quickly integrate the College Whisper authentication system into your application.
+This guide will help you quickly integrate the Aangan authentication system into your application.

 ## Prerequisites